Pennyw0rth/NetExec/CONTRIBUTING.md

 4. Make sure your code lints.
 5. Issue that pull request!

-## Any contributions you make will be under the BSD-2-Clause Software License
+## Any Contributions You Make will be under the BSD-2-Clause Software License
 In short, when you submit code changes, your submissions are understood to be under the same [BSD-2-Clause License](https://choosealicense.com/licenses/bsd-2-clause/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using GitHub's [issues](https://github.com/Pennyw0rth/NetExec/issues)
+## Report Bugs using GitHub's [issues](https://github.com/Pennyw0rth/NetExec/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/Pennyw0rth/NetExec/issues/new/choose); it's that easy!

-## Write bug reports with detail, background, and sample code
+## Write Bug Reports with Detail, Background, and Sample Code

 **Great Bug Reports** tend to have: